JetBrains/guide/site/django/links/building-apis-django-rest-framework/index.md

 linkURL: "https://blog.jetbrains.com/pycharm/2023/09/building-apis-with-django-rest-framework/"
 ---

+This Django REST framework tutorial focuses on creating a rental platform API using Python and Django REST framework in PyCharm.
+The tutorial covers various topics, including creating serializers, writing concise and idiomatic views, testing APIs, setting up authentication and permissions, and implementing generic class-based views.
 By the time you complete the tutorial, you will be able to answer the following questions:

 - What are Django REST framework serializers and how do I create them out of Django models?
 - How do I write concise and idiomatic views with the help of Django REST framework?